opendocsg/slw-judgments-backfill/2018_SGHC_238/report.md

  (d) the connection is likely to damage the interests of the proprietor.

-83     The Court of Appeal in _Sarika Connoisseur Cafe Pte Ltd v Ferrero SpA_ [2013] 1 SLR 531 held at [70] and [71] that the phrase “whole or an essential part of the trade mark” does not alter the inquiry for the similarity of marks.
+83     The Court of Appeal in _Sarika Connoisseur Cafe Pte Ltd v Ferrero SpA_ <span class="citation">[2013] 1 SLR 531</span> held at [70] and [71] that the phrase “whole or an essential part of the trade mark” does not alter the inquiry for the similarity of marks.
 Therefore, the requirement of similarity under s 8(4)( _b_ ) of the TMA is essentially the same as that in s 8(2)( _b_ ).
 Given that I have already found at [66] above that the marks are dissimilar, the first element is accordingly not made out.
 Applying the “step-by-step” approach, this necessarily means that the ground of opposition under s 8(4)( _b_ )(i) of the TMA fails

 right at the outset.